Easimer/trigen/BUILDING.md

 ## Example CMake invocation on Fedora 32

+* TODO: update this example *
 `cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_CUDA_COMPILER=/usr/local/cuda/bin/nvcc -DCMAKE_CUDA_FLAGS="-ccbin cuda-g++" -DSOFTBODY_TESTBED_QT=ON -DSOFTBODY_ENABLE_CUDA=ON -DSOFTBODY_CLANG_TIDY=ON -DFBX_SDK_DIR=/fbxsdk/ -GNinja /trigen/`

 # Running
 Right now the build system doesn't copy all the files to the build directory that are needed to run the programs and you must do this manually.
 - Copy all files from /fonts/ to the working directory
+- Copy libfbxsdk.dll to the working directory
 - (Windows only) Copy your SDL2 and SDL2_ttf DLLs to the working directory